 There are three different TV series based on the length of it, and a half-dozen movie adaptations.
 There’s at least one porno version.
 There are video games, comic books, operas, and more.

 Toilet humor, you see, is considered an art in China.
 The Farrelly Brothers would have thrived here.
 Even Mao loved to litter his quotes and poems with references to his farts and shits.

 And really, this book is awesome.
 Once you get past the blood and viscera, there’s even epicurean poetry that makes me crave a Shandong feast.

 The waiter went downstairs and soon returned with a jug of “Moonlight Breeze on Lovers’ Bridge”—a fine liquor, and a tray of vegetable dishes and tidbits to go with it.
 Then came fat mutton, crispy chicken, less-steeped goose and fillet of beef, all served on vermilion plates and platters.

-“Outlaws of the Marsh saved me during the Cultural Revolution,” Sidney told Liz and me.
-He’d spent those turbulent China years translating it into English, avoiding all of the infights and the political battles that surrounded his coworkers.
+“I was saved by Song Jiang,” Sidney told Liz and me.
+He’d spent the turbulent China years, during the cultural revolution, translating it into English, avoiding all of the infights and the political battles that surrounded his coworkers.
 The only problem was the title.

 “I wanted to call it Heroes of the Marsh,” he said, “but Jiang Qing wouldn’t have it.”
 Jiang was Mao’s witch-like wife.
 She was worried about celebrating rebellious miscreants.
 So she sent a pair of thugs to his office.
 “So I changed the word to Outlaws,” Sidney said, then laughed.
 “I don’t think she realized it’s a positive word in the West.”